documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

     :align: center
 ----

-      * Attach to another container: A Mangue.io platform facility allows the user to attach this application to a different container than the one created since the beginning of this process.
+      * **Attach to another container**: A Mangue.io platform facility allows the user to attach this application to a different container than the one created since the beginning of this process.
 When loading this option the Mangue.io platform presents the following screen:

 .. image:: /figuras/fig_mangue/067_mangue_criar_pcv.png
     :alt: create PVC